travelwithwind/journal/python/general.md

 3. import will run everything in the file unless the code chunk is under `if __name__=='main':`

+4. When a module is run as the top-level script, it loses its normal name and its name is instead `__main__`.
+All the Relative imports will not work.

+A package is organized like this

+    - package
+         - main.py
+         - data
+         - model

 # debugging

 ctrl+d: duplicate